Jonah Barrington (squash player)

 Jonah Barrington MBE (born 29 April 1941) is a retired Irish/English squash player, originally from Morwenstow, Cornwall, England.

-A Cornish-born Irish squash player, Barrington won the British Open (which was considered to be the effective world championship event before the World Squash Championships began) six times between 1967 and 1973, and was known as "Mr. Squash".
+Biography

-Barrington attended Headfort School (County Meath, Ireland), Cheltenham College, and spent two years at Trinity College Dublin.
+A Cornish-born Irish squash player and attended Headfort School in County Meath and Cheltenham College, and spent two years at Trinity College Dublin.

-The six-time British champion came from an old Anglo-Irish family.
-Jonah now coaches Egyptian world no.1 and 2015 British Open champion Mohamed El Shorbagy.
-One of his ancestors, Sir Jonah Barrington, established an estate in County Limerick called "Glenstal", which was eventually sold in the 1930s to a group of Belgian Benedictine monks who established a boarding school.
+Barrington won the British Open (which was considered to be the effective world championship event before the World Squash Championships began) six times between 1967 and 1973, and was known as "Mr. Squash".
+Barrington was the British national champion in 1980.

 In 1982 Barrington co-authored the book Murder in the Squash Court: the Only Way to Win.

-He has coached Israeli squash player Daniel Poleshchuk.
+The six-time British Open champion coached Egyptian world no.1 and 2015 British Open champion Mohamed El Shorbagy. and Israeli squash player Daniel Poleshchuk.

 Barrington is the father of professional squash player and commentator Joey Barrington.